Red Hat Jboss Core Services

 By the Year

-In 2026 there have been 4 vulnerabilities in Red Hat Jboss Core Services with an average score of 4.7 out of ten.
+In 2026 there have been 15 vulnerabilities in Red Hat Jboss Core Services with an average score of 6.9 out of ten.
 Last year, in 2025 Jboss Core Services had 8 security vulnerabilities published.
-If vulnerabilities keep coming in at the current rate, it appears that number of security vulnerabilities in Jboss Core Services in 2026 could surpass last years number.
-Last year, the average CVE base score was greater by 2.27
+That is, 7 more vulnerabilities have already been reported in 2026 as compared to last year.
+Last year, the average CVE base score was greater by 0.08

 It may take a day or so for new Jboss Core Services vulnerabilities to show up in the stats or in the list of recent security vulnerabilities.
 Additionally vulnerabilities may be tagged under a different product or component name.